top of page

 September 1, 2010.
 Operation New Dawn shifted the focus from combat operations to

-stability and advise and assist operations throughout Iraq.
+stability and advise, and assist operations throughout Iraq.
 During this deployment, the

 higher headquarters Multi-National Force-Iraq was replaced by United States Forces -